cdapio/cdap/docs/courses/source/exercises/e02_purchase_example_dashboard.rst

 In this exercise, you will:

-- Run the Continuuity Reactor *Purchase* Example
+- Run the Continuuity Reactor *Purchase* Example, using drag 'n drop
 - This application uses scheduled MapReduce Workflows to read from one ObjectStore DataSet and write to another
 - Learn how to use the Dashboard to enter events to a Stream